babylonchain/staking-queue-client/README.md

 ## Re-queueing Messages

-Re-queueing of messages occurs when our application is temporarily unable to process them for any reason.
+Re-queueing of messages occurs when the application is temporarily unable to process
+them for any reason.
 To manage this effectively, we have implemented a custom solution that delays the re-queueing of messages.
 This delay ensures that the service can process these messages correctly when it returns to a suitable state.